 How to Solve VoIP Phone Issues when Working from Home

-Moving your VoIP phone system to your home office during the coronavirus quarantine might seem a little daunting.
-No matter your business VoIP provider, there are some common issues which, though simple to solve for those in the know, can leave the uninitiated a little confused.
+Moving your VoIP phone system to your home office during lockdown restrictions might have proven a little daunting.
+No matter your business VoIP provider, there are some common issues that, though simple to solve for those in the know, can leave the uninitiated a little confused.

-If one individual in particular usually deals with your business phone system and it’s not you, being left to configure something you’re unfamiliar with might seem like one more task you don’t want to deal with at the moment.
+If someone else usually deals with your business phone system, being left to configure something you’re unfamiliar might be frustrating.

 We’ve broken this one down by issue, so identify the symptoms you’re having beneath the titles below and read on to solve your issues.

 Before we get started, be sure to check out our full guide on what VoIP is and how it works if you need to brush up on your understanding of VoIP itself.

 - You can hear the other end of the line, but they can’t hear you.

 - Phone continues to ring after the call is picked up.

 If you recognise any of the above symptoms, we can almost certainly identify SIP ALG as the culprit.
 SIP ALG (Application Layer Gateway) is simply a setting within many routers that is intended to inspect SIP messages and exchange their private IP addresses for public ones but frequently interferes with VoIP traffic as a result.
 This issue is common with consumer-grade routers such as those provided by Virgin Media and BT.

 Although quite a common issue and not too difficult to resolve, the method of resolution is different for every model of router, so it will usually be best to: